vijikarthi/flink-connectors-wiki/streaming.md

 Historical processing refers to processing stream data from a specific position in the stream rather than from the stream's tail.
 The builder API provides an overloaded method `forStream` that accepts a `StreamCut` parameter for this purpose.

 ## FlinkPravegaWriter
-A Pravega stream may be used as a data sink within a Flink program using an instance of `io.pravega.connectors.flink.FlinkPravegaWriter`.
+A Pravega Stream may be used as a data sink within a Flink program using an instance of `io.pravega.connectors.flink.FlinkPravegaWriter`.
 Add an instance of the writer to the dataflow program using the method [`DataStream::addSink`](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/streaming/api/datastream/DataStream.html#addSink-org.apache.flink.streaming.api.functions.sink.SinkFunction-).

 ### Example
 ```Java